OPQAM/Pocket-Lab/README.md

 - Gave the diagram some pretty coloring.
 Greyed the image table as well

 - Checked out the ARP PDU, and the ARP tables for all devices.
-After a couple of PINGs, it all fell into place.
+After a couple of PINGs, it all fell into place

 ***********
 25 Mar 2023